keithito/SimpleAnimation/README.md

 ## Supported Animations

-SimpleAnimation is a work in progress.
-So far, the following animations are supported:
+The following animations are supported so far:
   * fadeIn
   * fadeOut
   * slideIn